At Dash Dynamics, we have developed our own unique, and innovative way of positioning letters correctly on number plates using a number plate jig.

 In order to be compliant with Section II of the Road Vehicles (Display of Registration Marks) Regulations 2001, there are very specific measurements that a license plate needs to adhere to in order to be road legal.
-Therefore, we have designed a special jig specifically for the purpose of correctly placing the lettering on number plates in accordance with these requirements.
+Therefore, we have designed a special number plate jig specifically for the purpose of correctly placing the lettering on number plates in accordance with these requirements.

 We recently released a video showing exactly how our special manufacturing jig works, which you can watch here: